keeps/roda/README.md

 $ mvn clean install -Pcreate-installer
 ```

 After a successful compile, the installer will be available at `roda-installer/roda-installer.zip`.
-To install, uncompress the archive and follow the instructions on the file install.txt that is inside.
+To install, uncompress the archive and follow the instructions on the file INSTALL.txt that is inside.

 ## Developers